German hydrogen train pioneer switches to cheaper battery power

 May 05, 2023

 The Walloon engineering company John Cockerill has created a joint venture with French Technip Energies.
 Rely, as the joint venture is called, will be “a unique provider of integrated and competitive green hydrogen solutions”, the press release says.
-Together, they intend to build large-scale hydrogThis content has been archived.
-Log in or Subscribe to a […]
+Together, they intend to build large-scale hydrogen plants.
+The two industry leaders share a common objective of […]

 Daimler showcases Unimog U 430 offroad truck on hydrogen